EnterpriseDB/barman/README.txt

 The command to recover a whole server is:

 ----
-barman@backup$ barman server recover main 20110920T185953 /path/to/recover/directory
+barman@backup$ barman recover main 20110920T185953 /path/to/recover/directory
 ----

 Where +20110920T185953+ is the ID of the backup to restore.